-because God has provided that to the husband and the wife as a blessing to give them that means to strengthen their marriage for the sake of the family.
+Because God has provided that to the husband and the wife as a blessing to give them that means to strengthen their marriage for the sake of the family.

-And we, as humans, I think, muck around with God's divine formula at our own peril and detriment.
+[11:46] And we, as humans, I think, muck around with God's divine formula and our own peril and detriment.
 It's a bit like, I don't know whether you had this, but stitching on our garments, you know.